DR NEIL VANZA - SPECIALIST ANAESTHETIST

 FEES

-The Australian Medical Association (AMA) publishes a range of suggested fees for services.
-The fees I charge are within the set AMA rates and are calculated in relation to case complexity and procedure duration.
-The fees will increase after hours, during emergency situations and for call backs from home.
-There is usually a gap (out of pocket expense) between the health fund rebate and the total fee for each procedure.
+The Australian Medical Association (AMA) publishes a range of suggested fees for medical services.
+The fees I charge are within the AMA guidelines and are calculated based on the complexity of the case and the duration of the procedure.

 • Get an Estimate